Harbor Transitway: Conversion to bus rapid transit and high occupancy toll

 After the very successful launch of the Orange Line, a new busway in the San Fernando Valley, Metro decided to rebrand the county's other busways in an attempt to increase awareness.
 In March 2006, Metro decided that the Harbor Transitway would be colored bronze and the El Monte Busway would be colored silver on Metro's maps and the two would be marketed as a "Combined Transitway Service."
 No changes were made in the operations of the buses routes operated on the lines.
 The changes were criticized as being difficult to understand for irregular and new riders.

 Metro returned to its plan for a dual-hub route in 2009, proposing a new bus rapid transit service called the Silver Line (now J Line) utilizing both the Harbor Transitway and the El Monte Busway.
 The new higher frequency service would be funded by converting both corridors into high occupancy toll (HOT) lanes, to be branded as the Metro ExpressLanes.
 The Silver Line began operations on December 13, 2009, with Metro planning to refurbish the aging stations along both corridors over the coming years.
 The electronic toll collection equipment for the HOT lanes on the Harbor Transitway went into service on November 10, 2012.
 The El Monte Busway's HOT lanes opened on February 22, 2013.

 Stations along the Harbor Transitway were improved between early 2011 and late 2012 with the addition of real-time arrival signs, new wayfinding signage, improved lighting, and soundproofing.
 The Harbor Gateway Transit Center also received bathrooms and a law enforcement substation.

 Usage of the Harbor Transitway has significantly increased with the implementation of the J Line, with ridership across the entire route reaching 19,277 boardings a day in February 2020.

-Transit Access Pass (TAP) card ticket vending machines were added to most stations (except Carson and Pacific Coast Highway) in early 2017 to support all-door boarding on the J Line.
+TAP card ticket vending machines were added to most stations (except Carson and Pacific Coast Highway) in early 2017 to support all-door boarding on the J Line.
 Pre-payment of fares and all-door boarding reduces the time buses need to remain stopped at stations.